RaymondHojui/Steam-Review-Data-Analysis/README.md

 # 🎮Project: Steam Review Data Analysis

+**Hypothesis**

+By fixing and controlling qualities a huge population of players dislike, the recommend rate of the game will significantly improve.

 **Summary**

 This project simulates a real-world data analysis workflow in the gaming industry.
 Using AI-powered large language model (LLM) tagging and statistical modeling, the project explores how user feedback relates to recommendation behavior, offering insight that can guide future game design decisions.